-- Students in the SON must follow the College of Health Drug and Alcohol Policy, and must read and sign the College of Health Drug and Alcohol Policy Acknowledgement. - The SON requires criminal background checks and drug screenings in keeping with the requirements of host clinical agencies.
-The background check and drug screening costs are the responsibility of the student. - Upon program acceptance, students must utilize AdvantageStudents (www.advantagestudents.com.) for this process.
-See more information in the Advantage Students Guidelines. - Verification must be completed prior to attending nursing program orientation.
-The SON administration and host clinical agencies will have access to results.
+- Students in the SON must follow the COH Drug and Alcohol Policy and must read and sign the COH Drug and Alcohol Policy Acknowledgement. - The SON requires criminal background checks and drug screenings as needed for RN Completion students.
+The background check and drug screening costs are the responsibility of the student. - Students must utilize AdvantageStudents; reference the Advantage Students Guidelines. - Verification must be completed prior to attending nursing program orientation.
+The SON administration and host clinical agencies will have access to results. - Students are subject to screening by individual host clinical agencies who will determine eligibility for clinical placement at their site. - Components of the background check may prohibit clinical placement for certain students. - Students are required to release background check reports to all assigned clinical agencies. - Students who have a urine drug screen result that is "Negative Dilute" must have the urine drug screen repeated within 1 week or 5 business days of the "Negative Dilute" result.

-- Students are subject to screening by individual host clinical agencies who will determine eligibility for clinical placement at their site. - Components of the background check may prohibit clinical placement for certain students. - Students are required to release background check reports to all assigned clinical agencies. - Students who have a urine drug screen result that is "Negative Dilute" must have the urine drug screen repeated within 1 week or 5 business days of the "Negative Dilute" result. - If a student has a positive drug screen upon admission to the SON, the student must make an appointment with the Dean of the College of Health. - Once a student is admitted to the program, if he/she is suspected of violating the College of Health Drug/Alcohol Policy, he/she will be required to complete a drug and/or alcohol screening on demand. - Students must also sign College of Health Drug/Alcohol Violation form at the time of the suspected violation.
+- If a student has a positive drug screen upon admission to the SON, the student must make an appointment with the Dean of the College of Health. - Once a student is admitted to the program, if he/she is suspected of violating the COH Drug and Alcohol Policy, he/she will be required to complete a drug and/or alcohol screening on demand. - Students must also sign COH Drug and Alcohol Violation form at the time of the suspected violation.
 If a student has a positive drug screen at any time in the program, he/she may not be able to go to clinical sites.